ncbi-nlp/BLUE_Benchmark/README.md

 ### Relation extraction

 [DDI](http://labda.inf.uc3m.es/ddicorpus) extraction 2013 corpus is a collection of 792 texts selected from the DrugBank database and other 233 Medline abstracts
-In our benchmark, we use 624 train files and 191 test files to evaluate the performance and report the micro-average F1-score of the four DDI types.
+In our benchmark, we use 624 train files and 191 test files to evaluate the performance and report the macro-average F1-score of the four DDI types.

 [ChemProt](https://biocreative.bioinformatics.udel.edu/news/corpora/) consists of 1,820 PubMed abstracts with chemical-protein interactions and was used in the BioCreative VI text mining chemical-protein interactions shared task
 We use the standard training and test sets in the ChemProt shared task and evaluate the same five classes: CPR:3, CPR:4, CPR:5, CPR:6, and CPR:9.